PacktPublishing/Hands-On-Design-Patterns-with-C-and-.NET-Core/Chapter7/README.md

 Hands-On Design Patterns with C# and .NET Core, published by Packt.

-##	Chapter-7: Implementing Design Patterns for web applications - Part 2##
+##	Chapter-7: Implementing Design Patterns for web applications - Part 2 ##
-*	What are the requirements?
-*	Creating a .Net Core Web Application
 *	CRUD pages
 *	Authentication and Authorization, Page for viewing inventory types, Page for adding a new inventory,Page for viewing inventory quantity including Add Quantity and Remove Quantity
 *	Testing the web application